 The department offers two calculus sequences: MATH 140, 150, 160 (Calculus I, II, III) and MATH 120, 130 (Applied Calculus I, II).
 Students intending to major in mathematics, mathematics-computer science, mathematics-economics, physics, or chemistry, or any student intending to take advanced mathematics courses, must complete the Calculus I, II, III sequence.
 Properly prepared students should enter this calculus sequence their freshman year.
 Proper preparation means strong high school mathematics, including a pre-calculus or elementary functions course.
 Strong scores in a standard college preparatory exam offer good evidence, as well.
 Students who lack this preparation yet need the three-course sequence should consult their advisor and the mathematics department as soon as possible.

 The Applied Calculus I, II sequence is designed to introduce students to the mathematics used in the social and life sciences.
 This sequence demands less technical proficiency than does the Calculus I, II, III sequence.
 Good performance in high school mathematics through the junior year should be adequate preparation.

-Advanced placement in the Calculus I, II, III sequence and up to 12 Lawrence units may be obtained by presenting a score of 4 or 5 on the AB or BC calculus exams administered by the College Board or by performing well on an exemption-credit exam given by the department during Welcome Week.
-Consult the department for details.
-Students intending to enter Calculus I should not take the department's exemption-credit exam.
+Advanced placement in the Calculus I, II, III sequence and up to 12 Lawrence units may be obtained by presenting a score of 4 or 5 on the AB or BC calculus exams administered by the College Board.
+Consult the department for proper placement.

 Advanced placement and six Lawrence units (for CMSC 150) may be obtained by scoring 4 or 5 on the A or AB College Board computer science exam.
 Consult the department for proper placement.